eduwallet/veramo-agent/README.md

 ### Credentials

 The credential configuration as defined by the OpenID4VCI spec as part of the `credential_configurations_supported` array.
 This configuration has to follow the actual credential implementation in the source code, to avoid issues with supported formats and claims.

+Please note that the application assumes the credential metadata is in `vc_jwt` format, so the credential attributes are listed in the `credential_definition.credentialSubject` attribute.
+The content of this attribute is converted automatically if the credential has format `vc+sd-jwt`, which uses a `claims` attribute instead.

 ### Dids